π Solution for Exercise M1.05

 As in the previous notebooks, we use the utility make_column_selector

-advance all categories for the categorical columns.
+categories for the categorical columns.

 from sklearn.compose import make_column_selector as selector